-The Council holds 10 assets (parcels of land, garages, and small industrial units) as investment properties where the highest and best use is greater than their current use.
-The Council is holding the majority of these assets for their future potential.
+The Council holds several assets (garages, parcels of land, and small industrial units) as investment properties where the highest and best use is greater than their current use.
+In total, the difference between their current value and their highest and best use value is £3.98m.
+Of this amount, £3.45m relates to garage sites which are being held as investment properties for their rental income and future development potential.